How Africa’s Great Green Wall is Fighting Desertification — Lessons for Global Resilience

 Make Every Drop Count

+Scholars also caution that in very dry zones, plantations can compete with household and livestock water, and fenced sites may restrict pastoralist access — reminding us that how we restore matters as much as why we restore.
 In Niger, farmers dig “zai pits” — simple holes that trap rainwater, reduce runoff, and boost crop yields by up to 50%.
 This centuries-old technique revives soil and maximizes scarce rainfall.

 Cities like Cairo — dependent on a single upstream river for survival — remind us how fragile urban life becomes when water is scarce and upstream decisions control the tap.